Marianne Leone Cooper

-Personal life
+Early life

 Cooper was born Marianne Leone in Boston, Massachusetts, to Italian immigrants.
 She married actor Chris Cooper in 1983.
 In 1987, their son, Jesse Lanier Cooper, was born.
 Three months premature, Jesse developed a cerebral hemorrhage and cerebral palsy.
 After searching for the best schools for children with special needs, Cooper and Leone moved to Kingston, Massachusetts, where they became strong advocates for disabled children.
+In 2024, Cooper served as an executive producer of the documentary My Own Normal about Alexander Freeman, a filmmaker from Newton, Massachusetts who has cerebral palsy, following his journey of becoming a partner and father and confronting the pain of his parent' reaction.
+The documentary world premiered at Independent Film Festival Boston.